PiercarloSlavazza/game_of_three_kata/README.md

 # Overview

-In this project, we implemented the code kata "Game Of Three", as defined [here]().
+In this project, we implemented the code kata "Game Of Three", as defined in the PDF document `./game-of-three-code-kata.pdf`.

 # Design